 For passengers, a merger would have no immediate impact.
 But a year or two into the combination, changes would ramp up: Frequent flier programs would merge, fares could rise, planes would take on American Airlines’ colors and glitches could surface as their reservation systems integrate.

 Parker has been pushing for a merger since American’s parent company, AMR Corp., entered bankruptcy protection on Nov.
-29, 2011.
-American Airlines CEO Tom Horton has said his airline is weighing several options, including remaining independent or merging with one of several airlines, including US Airways Group Inc.

 One wildcard: British Airways’ parent company International Airlines Group, which confirmed Friday that it too had signed a non-disclosure agreement with American.
 Foreign investors are prohibited from owning more than 25 percent of a U.S. airline but a cash infusion from British Airways could help American remain independent or give Horton enough leverage so his leadership team can call the shots in a merger with US Airways.